andrewchambers/bupstash/doc/technical_overview.md

 This lock is held exclusively during garbage collection, and held in a shared way during all other operations.

+### storage-engine.json

+Contains the the storage engine specification, which allows storage of data chunks in an external storage engine.

 ## The hash tree structure